wo3kie/cxxDojo/README.md

 **xml/xml.cpp**
 Implement a program to parse an xml document.
 Can you use only boost for it?

-**json.cpp**
-Implement a program to parse a json document.
-Can you use only boost for it?

 **rotate.cpp**
 Implement 'rotate' function.